 - Advocating for increased investment in road building, and sewer and watermain construction projects with the City of Ottawa

-- Continuing with “construction community cares” initiatives such as the construction equipment parade in in support of CHEO and Roger Neilson House that we held in 2021
+- Continuing with “construction community cares” initiatives such as the construction equipment parade in in support of CHEO and Roger Neilson House which will be held on Saturday, September 16, 2023

-We anticipate holding many networking events over the balance of 2022, including a new slo-pitch tournament, Manhole and Pothole Open golf tournaments, BBQ Shine & Show, and the Fall Dinner Dance.
+We anticipate holding many networking events over the balance of 2023, including a slo-pitch tournament, Manhole and Pothole Open golf tournaments, BBQ Shine & Show, and the Fall Gala.

 Improving the recruitment and retention of workers in the heavy construction industry remains a priority for us.
 In 2020, NCHCA undertook a multi-year recruitment project with funding from the Ministry of Labour, Training and Skills Development to address industry labour shortages in the Ottawa area.
 We thank all of our members who participated in this initiative.
-We have submitted a follow-up request for funding to assist us in support us in rolling out the strategies and solutions identified.
+In 2023, we rolled out a recruitment campaign with resounding success – we have received inquiries from over 4,000 individuals who are interested in working in the industry.
+We have submitted a follow-up request for funding to continue the campaign.

-We will continue to work closely with the City of Ottawa through monthly liaison meetings and providing feedback on City initiatives such as the use of broadband backup alarms, VPM improvements, and specification updates.
+We will continue to work closely with the City of Ottawa through monthly liaison meetings and providing feedback on City initiatives such as locate system improvements, the VPM system, and specification updates.